CLIFTON BOARD OF EDUCATION

-C. Any non-tenured employee who is terminated by the Board of Education shall have the right to request the reasons for said dismissal and to an informal hearing before the Board of Education, or a Committee thereof, upon request.
+E. Any employee who is terminated by the Board of Education shall have the right to request the reason for said dismissal and to an informal hearing before the Superintendent of Schools or his/her designee.

 ARTICLE X: SENIORITY AND JOB SECURITY

-A. School District seniority is defined as service by an appointed employee in the school district in the collective bargaining unit covered by this agreement.
-An appointed employee shall lose all accumulated school district seniority only if he/she resigns or is discharged for cause, irrespective of whether he/she is subsequently rehired by the school district.
+A. School District seniority is defined as length of service determined by the effective date approved as a Full or Part Time employee in the school district in the collective bargaining unit covered by this agreement.

-C. In the event of a work location reduction in force, including reductions caused by the discontinuance of a facility or its relocation, the employees shall be laid off in the inverse order of seniority of their employment in the district.
+B. In the event of a reduction in staff, employees shall be laid off in the inverse order of seniority of the employment in the bargaining unit.

-3. Should there be more than one (1) applicant for the opening, the opening shall go to the most qualified.
-All things being equal among applicants, the job shall go to the senior employee.
+D. Should there be more than one applicant for the opening, the opening shall go to the most qualified.
+All things being equal among applicants, the job shall go to the employee with the highest seniority.

 ARTICLE XIII: PROTECTION OF EMPLOYEES

-B. 1.
-The Board shall give full support including legal and other assistance for any assault upon the employee while acting in the discharge of his duties.
+2. The Board shall give full support for any assault by a student upon the employee while properly acting within the discharge of the employee’s duties.

-2. When absence arises out of or from such assault or injury, an employee shall not forfeit any sick leave or personal leave.
+3. When any reasonable absence due to injury arises out of or from such assault, an employee shall not forfeit any sick leave or personal leave.

-2. The board shall provide each employee with one (1) pair of safety shoes each school year.
-In the event an employee cannot wear the shoes provided by the Board of Education, the employee may pay the difference toward the purchase of safety shoes of his/her choice.
+4. Full time, twelve-month drivers will be provided with one (1) pair of work shoes (not safety tip) each second year.
+In the event an employee cannot wear the shoes provided by the Board of Education, the employee may pay the difference towards the purchase of work shoes of his/her choice.

 A. Medical Insurance

-3. Should employees whose first day of employment is on or after July 1, 1999 select medical coverage other than the Managed Care Program, they shall pay the difference in the cost of premium between the program selected and Managed Care Program.
+3. If employees whose first day of employment is on or after July 1, 1997 select medical coverage other than the PPO, available through the Board’s Health Insurance Provider, they shall pay for the difference in the cost of the premium between the PPO and the program selected.

 B. Prescription Insurance

-The Board shall pay the full premium for prescription insurance provided through the Board’s Prescription Insurance for each employee and dependent(s) subject to a $20.00 co-pay for brand name prescription and $10.00 for generic prescriptions and shall also pertain to mail order prescriptions.
+Effective July 1, 2003, the Board shall pay the full premium for prescription insurance for each employee and dependent(s), subject to a $20.00 co-pay for brand name prescriptions and $10.00 co-pay for generic prescriptions.